carbonem/carbonem.github.io/index.markdown

 Department](https://wiki.itu.dk/computerscience/index.php/Main_Page),
-[IT University of Copenhagen](https://www.itu.dk) and member of the [Programming, Logics and Semantics](https://pls.itu.dk) research group and the [Center of Information Security and Trusts](https://cisat.dk).
-Since 2018, I am also head (linjeleder) of the [MSc. in Computer Science](https://en.itu.dk/Programmes/MSc-Programmes/Computer-Science) study programme.
-Formerly, 2014-18, I was heading the MSc. in Software Development.
+[IT University of Copenhagen](https://www.itu.dk) and member of the [Programming, Logics and Semantics](https://pls.itu.dk) research group and the [Center of Information Security and Trusts](https://cisat.dk).  <!--- Since 2018, -->  I am also heading (linjeleder) the [MSc. in Computer
+Science](https://en.itu.dk/Programmes/MSc-Programmes/Computer-Science)
+study programme at ITU. <!--- Formerly, 2014-18, I was heading the MSc. in Software Development. -->

 * Before joining ITU, I was a post-doc at [Imperial College London](https://www.imperial.ac.uk/computing/) and